 Customize Your Education

-When you pursue a Bachelor of Science degree in Exercise Science, you choose the area that is the best match for your future career by selecting one of three concentration areas:
+When you pursue a Bachelor of Science degree in Exercise Science, you choose the area that is the best match for your future career by selecting one of four concentration areas:

 The Best Labs for Hands-on Learning

 Our modern labs provide you with unique opportunities to explore research and individualized study.
 Learn about human motion, muscle activity, and kinemati4s.
 Picture yourself using our sophisticated motion-analysis system to measure force vectors in 3-D space.
 For your Human Anatomy class, you’ll work in a human cadaver lab (only four percent of undergraduate programs in the nation offer human cadaver-based anatomy).
 Students also use Truman’s athletic training facilities for clinical practice and active learning.
 Exercise science majors also gain valuable experience through internships and practicums, and Truman has cooperative partnerships with local agencies provide you with additional avenues for skill development and job experience.

 Around 75 percent of our Exercise Science students identify physical therapy as their occupation of choice, and approximately 80 percent of those who apply to graduate programs in physical therapy gain admission.
 Truman has affiliations with select graduate programs that provide some students special advantages in the graduate admissions process.
 The American College of Sports Medicine’s Certified Exercise Physiologist (EP-C) certification exam serves as the senior exit exam.

 Kirstyn Dietle, a Sophomore health and exercise science student, has recently made an incredible accomplishment.
 She has been accepted as an AHEC Scholar.
 AHEC is the Area Health Education Centers, and they help to provide the necessary skills and competencies needed to better serve rural and underserved communities.
 They have a curriculum that is self […]

 October 16, 2020